MortysTerminal/PowerShellArea/Tools/Mortys-Downloader/README.md

 ## Usage

 1. Open the respective `.bat` file for the desired video format:
-   - `download_mp3.bat` for MP3 downloads
+    - `start_mp3-and-mp4.bat` for MP3 AND MP4 download
+    - `start_only_m4a.bat` for M4A download
-   - `download_mp4.bat` for MP4 downloads
+    - `start_only_mp3.bat` for MP3 download
-   - `download_m4a.bat` for M4A downloads
+    - `start_only_mp4.bat` for MP4 download

 2. The script will start automatically and initiate the video download.

 Note: The script will check for the presence of `yt-dlp.exe` and `ffmpeg.exe`.
-If these executables are missing, they will be automatically downloaded.
+If these executables are missing, they will be **automatically downloaded.**

 ## Notes

-- For further customization and advanced functionality of the script, refer to the PowerShell file `download_videos.ps1`.
+- For further customization and advanced functionality of the script, refer to the PowerShell file `core/mbo-yt-download-script.ps1`.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the **MIT License**.

 ## Credits